 Sir Rupert was appointed to the High Court bench in January 1999.
 He served as judge in charge of the Technology and Construction Court from 2004 to 2007.
 He presided over the heaviest construction and engineering cases coming before that court, including several long actions concerning the construction of Wembley Stadium.
 He dealt with many arbitration applications and appeals, as well as numerous issues arising from adjudications.

 In October 2008 Sir Rupert was appointed to the Court of Appeal.
-In 2009, Sir Rupert was entrusted with the task of reviewing the funding of civil litigation and the procedural rules, to make recommendations for promoting access to justice at proportionate costs.
+In 2009, he was entrusted with the task of reviewing the funding of civil litigation and the procedural rules, to make recommendations for promoting access to justice at proportionate cost.
 He proposed wide-ranging reforms.
 These were introduced in 2013 and are working well.
 In 2016 he was asked to propose further reforms.
 He published a Supplemental Report in July 2017, which the Government is currently considering.

 As a lord justice of appeal, Sir Rupert undertook a wide range of work and gave leading judgments in many areas of the law.

 He sat on numerous appeals concerning construction and engineering issues, almost always giving the principal judgment.
-His later cases included Carillion Construction v Emcor Engineering Services EWCA Civ 65; Sutton Housing v Rydon Maintenance EWCA Civ 359; Persimmon Homes v Ove Arup EWCA Civ 373; Royal Devon & Exeter NHS Trust v ATOS IT Services EWCA Civ 2196; Adam Architecture v Halsbury Homes EWCA Civ 1735; Amey Birmingham Highways Ltd v Birmingham City Council EWCA Civ 264; S&T (UK) Ltd v Grove Developments Ltd EWCA Civ 2448.
+His later cases included Carillion Construction v Emcor Engineering Services EWCA Civ 65; Sutton Housing v Rydon Maintenance EWCA Civ 359; Persimmon Homes v Ove Arup EWCA Civ 373; Royal Devon & Exeter NHS Trust v ATOS IT Services EWCA Civ 2196; Adam Architecture v Halsbury Homes EWCA Civ 1735; Amey Birmingham Highways Ltd v Birmingham City Council EWCA Civ 264; S&T (UK) Ltd v Grove Developments Ltd EWCA Civ 2448; Manchikalapati v Zurich Insurance Plc EWCA Civ 2163.

 Sir Rupert is President of the Professional Negligence Bar Association.
 He was President of the Society of Construction Law from 2012 to 2018.